 2533 Teaster Ln, Pigeon Forge, TN

-You don’t have to wait for cold weather to go indoor snow tubing at Pigeon Forge Snow, in fact, it’s even better in Pigeon Forge because the temperature inside remains around 60-70 degrees year round and you don’t need snow pants or gloves!
+You don’t have to wait for cold weather to go indoor snow tubing at Pigeon Forge Snow.
+In fact, it’s even better in Pigeon Forge because the temperature inside remains around 60-70 degrees year-round.
+And you don’t need to wear snow pants or gloves!

 Yes, it’s real snow made from water with a snow machine without any additional chemicals.

-Tubing guests are given a special timed wristband that is scanned by an employee each time that they ride up the moving carpet to the top of the indoor tubing hill allowing for all of the fun and none of the work.
+Tubing guests are given a special timed wristband.
+The wristband is scanned by an employee each time that they ride up the moving carpet to the top of the indoor tubing hill.
+This allows for all of the fun and none of the work.

-There are multiple snow tubing lanes so that you don’t have to wait very long at the top and staff will assist you and tell you when it’s time for you to safely go down.
+There are multiple snow tubing lanes so that you don’t have to wait very long at the top.
+The staff will assist you and tell you when it’s time for you to safely go down.

 This is a perfect activity for the whole family rain or shine, in all seasons.

 Snow tubers must be at least 38 inches and 3 years old.
-If someone in your party doesn’t want to go snow tubing they can observe on the second-floor observation deck and they do not have to purchase an admission fee.
+If someone in your party doesn’t want to go snow tubing they can observe on the second-floor observation deck.
+Non-tubers do not have to purchase an admission fee.